 Before the third driver passed me, he said “Well done, Brenda!”

 OMG!
 I was in shock.
 How did he know me?
 I squinted.
-He was one of my neighbours.
+He was one of my neighbors.
 I had seen him before at the Residents meeting.
 Wow.
 This life.

 I thank God I had not done any silly thing.